-Porsche concept car shows off near real-time ray tracing in Unreal Engine
+Porsche concept car shows off real-time ray tracing in Unreal Engine

 The enabling of real-time ray tracing with ray-traced diffuse global illumination in Unreal Engine has made it possible for Porsche to visualize this latest concept car, which will be made available to consumers.
 The experimental real-time ray tracing features will be built into a future Unreal Engine 4 release to benefit the entire development community.

 “When you see the quality of the cinematic, it’s remarkable to note that no baking or lightmaps were required.
-There is no precomputed lighting—it’s all fully dynamic for both objects and light,” said Antoine.
+There is no precomputed lighting.
+It’s all fully dynamic for both objects and light,” said Antoine.
 “When we’re designing cars, we have to explore every option from every angle, and having the ability to review fully visualized renders in real time has completely transformed the way we ideate.”

 Epic said that bringing dynamic global illumination and ray-traced lighting to Unreal Engine is a critical development for users who work with very large datasets, and the advancements will benefit creators in game development, filmmaking, architecture, design, manufacturing, AR/VR and simulation.